dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 # 2 - extract a session
 session = Session()

-# 3 - extract movies
+# 3 - extract all movies
 movies = session.query(Movie).all()

-# 4 - log movies' details
+# 4 - print movies' details
 for movie in movies:
     print(f'{movie.title} was released on {movie.release_date}')
 ```

-The code snippet above shows how easy it's to use SQLAlchemy ORM to query data.
+The code snippet above, that can be ran with `python queries.py`, shows how easy it's to use SQLAlchemy ORM to query data.
 To retrieve all movies from the database, we just needed to fetch a session from the session factory, use it to get a query associated with `Movie`, and then call the `all()` function on this query object.
 The Query API provides dozens of useful functions like `all()`.
 In the following list, we can see a brief explanation about the most important ones:

 - `count()`: Returns the total number of rows of a query.
 - `filter()`: Filters the query by applying a criteria.